 US Naval Historical Center

-Garrard 73k Garrard (APA-84) in San Francisco Bay, CA., probably in early 1946 returning troops from the Western Pacific to the United States as part of Operation "Magic Carpet."
+Garrard 73k USS Garrard (APA-84) in San Francisco Bay, CA., probably in early 1946 returning troops from the Western Pacific to the United States as part of Operation "Magic Carpet."

 US Navy photo # NH 98723 donated to the US Naval Historical Center by Boatswain's Mate First Class Robert G. Tippins, USN (Retired), 2003.